-Internationalizing the National - The Self-Definition of a Nation under the Conditions of a United Nations Transitional Administration: UNTAET (United Nations Transitional Administration in East Timor, 1999-2002)
+Internationalizing the National - Nationbuilding under the Conditions of a United Nations Transitional Administration: UNTAET (United Nations Transitional Administration in East Timor, 1999-2002) supervised by Prof. Dr. Gabriele Metzler

 Post-conflict societies, especially when faced with the task of a political transition towards independence, require to negotiate the direction of future state policy, institutional state-design, power structures and societal relationships.
 They need to determine which standards and norms to incorporate, who to affiliate with and why, to take position between past and future - in short: transitional post-conflict societies require collective self-definition.
 In cases of a transition to independence and the creation of a new state based on the right of self-determination this constructive process of defining the collective self aims at creating a national community, it aims at building a nation(state).